fjoerge/Leaf-Blower-Revolution-Helper/README.md

 ----------------------------------------------------------

-!
-USING SOMETHING FROM HERE IN SEASONS WILL MOST LIKELY GET YOU BANNED !
+!!!
+Don't use any of this in seasons !!!

- Every Helper here is intended to be only used in solo mode
+ Every Helper here is intended to be used in solo mode only

 ----------------------------------------------------------